jakobzhao/geog595/04_data/readme.md

 * Kwan, M.P., 2012.
 The uncertain geographic context problem.
 Annals of the Association of American Geographers, 102(5), pp.958-968.

-* Zhang, S., Zhao, B, in revision.
+* Zhang, S., Zhao, B, 2020.
 Stand with #StandingRock: Envisioning an epistemological shift in understanding geospatial big data in the “post-truth” era

 ***Extending readings***